 Paver sealers come in several different types of finishes.
-Sealer finishes can range from a matte or semi gloss to a high gloss or wet look appearance.
-In this article we want to address shiny paver sealers and how they differ from other finishes such as a wet look sealer, and yes there is a difference.
+Sealer finishes can range from a matte or semi-gloss to a high gloss or wet look appearance.
+In this article, we want to address shiny paver sealers and how they differ from other finishes such as a wet look sealer, and yes there is a difference.

-All paver sealers are used to help solidify sand joints between pavers, lock out unwanted moisture, reduce weed growth, reduce freeze and thaw damage, and of course to create a beautiful long lasting finish.
+All paver sealers are used to help solidify sand joints between pavers, lock out unwanted moisture, reduce weed growth, reduce freeze and thaw damage, and of course create a beautiful long-lasting finish.
 In terms of the final finish of a sealer, a matte finish will not alter the appearance of the pavers while a shiny paver sealer will leave a glossy appearance.
-A wet look sealer will leave the pavers looking wet even after the sealer has dried but is not designed to add a shine.
+A wet look sealer will leave the pavers looking wet even after the sealer has dried but is not designed to add shine.

-Most shiny paver sealers are solvent based but contain a high percentage of solids.
+Most shiny paver sealers are solvent-based but contain a high percentage of solids.
 Normally these solids are of an acrylic nature.
 The higher the percentage of solids, the shinier the overall finish.
-As an example a paver sealer containing 25% solids would be considered a semi gloss, meaning it will give a slightly shiny appearance.
+As an example a paver sealer containing 25% solids would be considered a semi-gloss, meaning it will give a slightly shiny appearance.
 Moreover, a higher percentage like 30% solids will result in a high gloss finish.
 This shiny finish is not for everyone but many people do prefer the shiny look.